fibo/three-orbitcontrols/README.md

 Please note that:

-1. You call `OrbitControls` directly instead of `THREE.OrbitControls`
+1. You call `OrbitControls` directly instead of `THREE.OrbitControls`.
 2. This package does not depend directly on [three.js], which is declared as a peer dependency, so to install you will do

 ```bash